citation-file-format/citation-file-format.github.io/1.0.3/specifications.md

 The main focus of CFF-Core is to comprehensively cover the provision of citation metadata for software.
 To this end, use of CFF-Core should - wherever possible - be based on the Software Citation Principles {% cite principles %}.
 Scenarios for software citation are listed below.
-These are not intended to be comphrensive, but rather to represent both typical and edge cases for software citation.
+These are not intended to be comprehensive, but rather to represent both typical and edge cases for software citation.

 The following sections list recommendations for producing CITATION files in various circumstances.
 In particular, if a DOI is available this information should be included.
 A DOI is not required,